Cantaloupe Nut Bread

 - In a large bowl, cream shortening and sugar until light & fluffy.
 Beat in egg.
 Combine the flour, baking powder, baking soda and salt; add to creamed mixture alternately with cantaloupe until blended (mixture will appear curdled).
 Fold in nuts.

-- Transfer to a greased 8-in. x 4-in. loaf pan.
-Bake at 350° for 55-60 minutes or until a toothpick inserted near the center comes out clean.
+- Transfer to a greased 8x4-in. loaf pan.
+Bake at 350° for 55-60 minutes or until a toothpick inserted in the center comes out clean.
 Cool for 10 minutes before removing from pan to a wire rack.
-Yield: 1 loaf (16 slices).

-Originally published as Cantaloupe Nut Bread in Quick Cooking July/August 2001, p59
+Originally published as Cantaloupe Nut Bread in Quick Cooking July/August 2001

 I finally found a ToH recipe that i don't like!
 I was skeptical, but decided to try it anyway as i had some fresh cantaloupe that needed to be eaten.
 This sounded just way too weird and it is.
 I didn't like it at all.